-Increasing demand for financings throughout the state will have a direct impact on the agency workload.
+Increasingly complex state financings coupled with increasing demands on the local strategy will have a direct impact on the agency workload.
 A decline in qualified applicants interested in public sector career paths will present additional challenges.
-Agency workforce factors are outlined below:
+Agency workforce factors are outlined below.